cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

   * Port                      3306
 ```

+Now, by going to `http://127.0.0.1:8080/administrator`, you'll no more see the installation screens but, immediately, the login screen.
+The username to use is `joomla` and his password is `joomla@secured` (as you can see on the console).

+Your Joomla site is already configured; nice no?

 ## Time for a second break

 Ok, so right now, we've seen how to create a fresh Joomla website in seconds with just the `make up` command and how to bypass the installation screens by already providing useful information's in our `.env` file.